 - a.
 Depreciation is reduced by half in the first year (half-year convention). - b.
-For 2022, temporary stimulus measures are included for Germany, Finland, Canada, the United States, and the United Kingdom.
-Germany temporarily reintroduced the declining-balance method with enhanced depreciation rates for movable assets acquired after December 31, 2019 and before January 1, 2023; the enhanced depreciation rates are up to 2.5 times higher than the currently applicable depreciation rates, up to a maximum of 25 percent.
-For tax years 2020 through 2023, Finland increased the rate of annual depreciation for any new machinery and equipment from 25 percent to 50 percent.
+For 2023, temporary stimulus measures are included for Finland, Canada, the United States, and the United Kingdom.
+For tax years 2020 through 2025, Finland has increased the rate of annual depreciation for new machinery and equipment from 25 percent to 50 percent.
 In Canada, businesses can immediately expense 100 percent of qualifying assets (machinery and equipment used to manufacture goods) in the year they become available for use.
 One-hundred percent expensing is phased out beginning in 2024.
 In the United States, a first-year, bonus depreciation deduction is allowed for qualifying property (primarily machinery and equipment).
-For 2022, the bonus depreciation rate is 100 percent.
-The United Kingdom has introduced a "super-deduction" capital allowance that offers 130 percent first-year relief on qualifying new plant and machinery assets between April 2021 and March 2023.
+For 2023, the bonus depreciation rate is 80 percent.
+The United Kingdom introduced a "super-deduction" capital allowance that offered 130 percent first-year relief on qualifying new plant and machinery assets between April 2021 and March 2023.
+The super deduction has been replaced by an accelerated tax relief for capital expenditures incurred by companies from April 2023 through March 2026.
+Full expensing provides a 100-percent, first-year allowance in year one for main pool plant and machinery qualifying expenditures as opposed to the prevailing 18 percent main pool allowance per annum.
 For Canada, the United States, and the United Kingdom, the calculation of the EMTRs and EATRs treats immediate expensing/bonus depreciation as elective.
-We assume that only roughly 70 percent (and not 100 percent) of qualified property placed in service in 2022 is expensed.
+We assume that only roughly 70 percent (and not 100 percent) of qualified property placed in service in 2023 is expensed.
 This 70 percent is based on an average bonus take-up rate calculated using U.S. tax data. - c.
 For those countries where machinery can be depreciated using the DBSL method, the DB depreciation rate shown is obtained by dividing the acceleration factor by the length of period (in years) shown. - d.
 The Czech Republic and the Slovak Republic use either the SL method or an accelerated depreciation method.
 This accelerated method is a DB method that uses the same periods as the SL method.
 In the Czech Republic, assets are divided into 6 categories based on useful life.
 Machinery and equipment used in specified industrial processes are in category 3 and have a useful life of 10 years.
 Buildings other than office buildings, hotels, and shopping malls are in category 5 and have a useful life of 30 years.
 In the Slovak Republic, assets are also divided into 6 categories based on useful life.
 Machinery and equipment are in category 2 and have a useful life of 6 years.
 Certain buildings are in category 5 and have a useful life of 20 years.
 From 2015, accelerated depreciation is applicable only to assets in categories 2 and 3. - e.
 Estonia and Latvia tax distributed profits instead of corporate income. - f.
 Machinery is depreciated at an allowance rate of 8.92 percent in years 5 through 7.
 The remaining balance is depreciated at an allowance rate of 4.46 percent in a final half year.